-Kelsea Jeon - JE '20Kelsea is a freshman in Jonathan Edwards College from Los Angeles, California.
+Kelsea Jeon - JE '20Kelsea is a sophomore in Jonathan Edwards College from Los Angeles, California.
 She is currently a prospective Ethics, Politics, and Economics major, with interests in race relations and immigration.
 Outside of Roosevelt, she is involved with the Volunteer Income Tax Assistance (VITA) Project.
 In her spare time, she enjoys reading fiction novels, watching New Girl, latte-sipping at Willoughby’s, and going on spontaneous Zipcar adventures.

 Annie Roberts (email@example.com)

 Daniel Onuoha (email@example.com)